eficode-academy/circle-ci-workshop/README.md

 ### Tasks
-Lets try to clean up our current build by utilising the workflows feature.
+Let's try to clean up our current build by utilizing a feature called workflows.

 1. Make another job in the CircleCI config, that is a plain copy of the first one.
 2. Rename the first job to `test`.